vmware/vic-product/docs/user_doc/vic_app_dev/overview_of_vic_appdev.md

   - Use the Docker client to directly control selected elements of vSphere infrastructure.
   - A container endpoint Service-as-a-Service presents as a service abstraction, not as IaaS

-## What Does vSphere Integrated Containers Engine Do? ##
+## What Does vSphere Integrated Containers Do? ##

-vSphere Integrated Containers Engine allows the vSphere administrator to easily make the vSphere infrastructure accessible to you, the container application developer, so that you can provision container workloads into production.
+vSphere Integrated Containers allows the vSphere administrator to easily make the vSphere infrastructure accessible to you, the container application developer, so that you can provision container workloads into production.

 **Scenario 1: A Classic Container Environment**